-- Supports up to 31 addressable devices, (keypads, RF receivers, relay modules, etc.). - Supervises devices (keypads, RF receivers, and relay modules) and individual relays (up to 32), as well as system zones (RF receivers and keypad panics). - Provides 96 outputs using 4204 and 4204CF Relay Modules, and V-Plex Relay Modules can activate outputs in response to system events (alarm condition), at a specific time of day, at random times, and manually using the #70 Relay Command Mode. - Supports one additional style-Y supervised Notification Appliance Circuit using a 4204CF. - Supports the ADEMCO 4146 Keyswitch on any one of the system's eight partitions. - Can be used with Commercial Fire Listed 24VDC Power Supplies. - Supports the Honeywell 4286 VIP Module, which allows access to the system from either a remote location or on the premises
+- Supports up to 31 addressable devices, (keypads, RF receivers, relay modules, etc.). - Supervises devices (keypads, RF receivers, and relay modules) and individual relays (up to 32), as well as system zones (RF receivers and keypad panics). - Provides 96 outputs using 4204 and 4204CF Relay Modules, and V-Plex Relay Modules can activate outputs in response to system events (alarm condition), at a specific time of day, at random times, and manually using the #70 Relay Command Mode. - Supports one additional style-Y supervised Notification Appliance Circuits using a 4204CF. - Supports the ADEMCO 4146 Keyswitch on either of the system's two partitions.